peteweb/add-xcode-ui-tests/README.md

 In most cases for iOS development with these solutions, XCode projects are built 'on the fly', meaning at your project file today won't be the same as your project file tomorrow.

-This can make things like adding in UI Tests in swift, a complete nightmare.
+This can make things like adding in native iOS UI Tests, a complete nightmare.

 So what we really need, is a way to make this better.
-What if we could parse our XCode project after compile, and add in some tests that we maintain in a separate repo?
+What if we could parse our XCode project after compile, and add in some swift tests that we maintained elsewhere?

 Well - now we can.